 - Pipe thick lines of the marshmallow cream filling on top of the cake and then spread evenly with an offset spatula to avoid getting too many cake crumbs mixed in the filling.

 - To transfer the second layer, you can't flip the baking dish this time, so place the cake layer on the rimless cookie sheet and carefully transfer using the cookie sheet for support and your hands for guidance.
 Get it right the first time because you really can't readjust it at this point.
 Remove the parchment paper on the top layer.

 - Make the GANACHE In a heatproof bowl set over, but not touching barely simmering water in a saucepan, melt the butter and chocolate with the corn syrup and cream, stirring constantly with a wire whisk until smooth.
 Let cool slightly.
 Pour prepared chocolate ganache on top of the cake, spread evenly and allow to set.
 When almost set and still slightly shiny, cut the cake into 24 even cake squares using a sharp unserrated knife.
 Run the knife under hot water in between each cut for smooth edges.

 - Make the VANILLA ICING In a small bowl, stir together the confectioners’ sugar, vanilla and milk until smooth.
 You can add a little more sugar or milk to make the consistency thicker or thinner.

 - Finally, pipe vanilla icing swirls across each row of squares using a decorating bag fitted with a #3 Wilton tip.
 Serve squares using a small spatula and enjoy!

 I have this mini spatula I use all the time.
+Here’s another little spatula that’s similar.
 It’s one of my favorite kitchen tools.
 Especially for brownies and snack cakes like this one.
 Highly recommend.

 And I highly recommend taking a big bit out of this cake.
 I think you’ll fall in love!